ShikOfTheRa/scarab-osd/OTHER/DOCUMENTATION/Downloads.md

 ---

-Pre-compiled binaries are now avail;able to flash from within the GUI
+Pre-compiled binaries are now available to flash from within the GUI

 The latest releases are available [here](https://github.com/ShikOfTheRa/scarab-osd/releases)